 LoadCostzone= LMPzone∙MWzone= MW1∙LMP1+ ⋯ +MWn∙LMPn

-Unserved Energy Cost

-Unserved energy represents load that is involuntarily curtailed due to a limitation of system generation or transmission to produce sufficient energy/deliver it to the location of the unserved load.
-In calculating consumer energy cost, it is important to identify whether the model results include a material amount of unserved energy.
-If there is a material amount of unserved energy, then it is important to adjust the consumer energy cost calculation to specifically reflect the value of this unserved load.
-Unserved energy represents a lack of energy provision to a customer on an involuntary, rather than economic, basis.
-The adjustment to consumer energy cost is calculated as a product of

-(hourly unserved energy, in MWh) * (value of unserved energy, in $/MWh)

-The value of unserved energy currently used is $5000/MWh.

 Cost Associated with the Reduction of the Price Responsive Load

 For certain loads, the consumer, if given the choice, would not pay the market price to consume the energy if the price is too high.
 This category of loads is designated as the price-responsive loads.
 If a market price is greater than the price-responsive load’s willingness to consume that energy (i.e., the strike price), the load will not consume energy from the market in that hour.
 This indicates that the load’s value for the energy is below the energy price actually cleared in the market.
 Thus, the strike price is used as a proxy to represent the load’s value of that energy (if it had been served).
 The adjustment to consumer energy cost to reflect this is calculated as a product of: